Luckshithh/heavy-metal-absorption-modeling/README.md

 Experiment Details:

-The entire planning from scientific design, mathematical strategies, data collection and organization and modification(which was quite difficult than I thought it would be) were all performed by me and to execute regressions an coding agent was used alongside an ADE.
+The entire planning from scientific design, mathematical strategies, data collection and organization and modification(which was quite difficult than I thought it would be) were all performed by me and the code was generated using an coding agent was used.

 1. Kinetic Analysis